solana-foundation/developer-content/docs/core/cpi/example2.md

 seeds and caller program ID derive a valid PDA.
 If the PDA matches one of the accounts specified in the CPI instruction, then the signer flag for that account is set to true.
-This mechanism allows for programs to programmatically sign for PDAs that are derived from its program ID.
+This mechanism allows for programs to programmatically sign for PDAs that are derived from their program ID.

 ### 2. Invoke() with Crate Helper